MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/ns-wdbgexts-_readcontrolspace64.md

 ## -struct-fields

+### -field Processor

+Specifies the number of the processor whose control space is to be read.

+### -field Address

+Specifies the address of the control space.

+### -field BufLen

+The length of the buffer.

+### -field Buf[1]

+Specifies the object into which the control space data is read.

 ## -remarks

 If you are writing 32-bit code, you should use <a href="/windows-hardware/drivers/ddi/wdbgexts/nf-wdbgexts-readcontrolspace">ReadControlSpace</a> instead.
 See <a href="/windows-hardware/drivers/debugger/32-bit-pointers-and-64-bit-pointers">32-Bit Pointers and 64-Bit Pointers</a> for details.

 If you are writing a WdbgExts extension, include <b>wdbgexts.h</b>.
 If you are writing a DbgEng extension that calls this function, include <b>wdbgexts.h</b> before <b>dbgeng.h</b> (see <a href="/windows-hardware/drivers/debugger/writing-dbgeng-extension-code">Writing DbgEng Extension Code</a> for details).

 The <b>ReadTypedControlSpace32</b> macro is a thin wrapper around the <b>ReadControlSpace64</b> function.
 It is provided as a convenience for reading processor-specific control space into a structure.